VishalManikanden/eventvisioncnn/README.md

 | Voxel, 5 bins                                  | 0.746         |
 | Conventional baseline (summed, single-channel) | 0.705         |

-**All three event-based encodings outperformed the conventional single-channel baseline by ~4-6 percentage points (~9% increase).** See `benchmark_results.csv` for the full results (including parameter counts and test loss).
-However, a separate comparison at a different dropout setting showed that the polarity information alone (in fixed time vs the baseline) did not reliably outperform the baseline, while voxel consistently did.
+**All three event-based encodings outperformed the conventional single-channel baseline by ~4-6 percentage points (~9% increase) when overfitting was minimized (at dropout = 0.4).** See `benchmark_results.csv` for the full results (including parameter counts and test loss).
+However, a separate comparison at different dropout settings showed that the polarity information alone did not give reliable results about over/underperformance compared to the baseline.
 This might mean that hyperparameter tuning or the structure of the CNN has just as large of an impact as the encoding strategy itself.

 ## Running Tests
 Runs the full test suite: synthetic checks on the encoding math, dataset shapes, degradation utilities, etc. None of the